 Swansea Road Nurseries

 J.W.
 Roberts and Co sold flowers, fruit and vegetables.
 Some was sent down by train from Covent Garden market in London but much of it was grown at Swansea Road Nurseries, a piece of land first rented from the Stepney Estate in October 1888.
-The lease refers to the land as “Caefelin” (field of the mill) suggsting that historically there might have been a mill nearby.
+The lease refers to the land as “Caefelin” (field of the mill) suggesting that historically there might have been a mill nearby.
 The family were known locally as Roberts the Florist.
 According to my mother, they grew the best tomatoes in town.
 Fruit from each plant would be tasted and piece of rag tied round the best which would be saved for seed.
 At busy times members of the family were pressed into service making wreaths, bouquets and buttonholes.
 My mother said that Frank and Jack’s wife Winnie were talented florists.

 Swansea Road Nurseries